wp-plugins/nextgen-facebook/readme.txt

 	* Refactored the Buffer, Pinterest, and Tumblr sharing button code to use the new NgfbOpengraph get_the_media_urls() method.

 == Upgrade Notice ==

+= 8.6.4.2 =

+Confirmed WordPress v4.2.4 compatibility.
+Fixed a possible error on failed CSS file writes by applying PHP realpath() to the NGFB_PLUGINDIR constant value.

 = 8.6.4.1 =